Resolve FTP EAI_NODATA error

-These are all common FTP errors that typically will occur when your domain name is not yet registered and pointing to a web server.
-Also sometimes if you've just recently changed where your domain name is hosted at, your FTP client can cache some private data settings from the old connection, and it could not be allowing you to connect to the new correct server.
+These are common FTP errors that occur when your domain name is not registered and pointing to a web server.
+Also sometimes if you just recently changed where your domain name is hosted at, your FTP client can cache private data settings from the old connection.
+This could prevent you from connecting to the correct server.

-When there are DNS changes made to your domain name, this changes the physical server that your domain's website files are hosted on.
-These changes can sometimes take up to 24 hours to fully propagate, and especially after updating your domain's name servers you might encounter the EAI_NODATA error within your FTP program, and it could be stopping you from being able to connect to our server.
+When DNS changes are made to your domain name, this changes the physical server your domain's website files are hosted on.
+These changes can take up to 24 hours to fully propagate, and especially after updating your domain's name servers you might get the EAI_NODATA error within your FTP program

 Fixing EAI_NODATA error

-Using the steps below you should be able to quickly resolve the EAI_NODATA - No address associated with nodename error from happening in your FTP client.
-There are typically two methods in which you can utilize to try to prevent this error from happening to you.
+The steps below should be able to resolve the EAI_NODATA - No address associated with nodename error from happening.
+There are two methods in which you can utilize to try to prevent this error from happening to you.

-This would ensure that your FTP client is directly connecting to our web server that hosts your website, and it wouldn't have to rely on any recent changes to your domain name's DNS setting that might still be waiting to propagate.
+This would ensure that your FTP client is directly connecting to our web server that hosts your website, and it wouldn't have to rely on any recent changes to your domain name's DNS setting.

 If your server was biz104 for instance, you would want to use the hostname biz104.inmotionhosting.com to be able to connect.

-- If you'd like to try to resolve the EAI_NODATA error and remain using your domain name instead, then you'd want to clear out the private data associated with that connection in your FTP client.
+To try to resolve the EAI_NODATA error and keep using your domain name, you'd want to clear out the private data associated with that connection in your FTP client.